skiselev/minimax8085/README.md

 #### SPLD Files and Programming

 As described above, the MiniMax8085 SBC uses a GAL16V8 simple programmable logic device (SPLD) to implement all the necessary glue logic.
-The SLPD images are available in Mini8085-SPLD-1.1.zip file in the downloads section below.
-Here are some files contained in that ZIP archive:
+The SLPD sources and images (fuse maps are available [SPLD] folder of this GitHub repository:
-* **Mini8085-3.072MHz.pld** - SPLD source code for a system with CPU running on 3.072 MHz or 6.144 MHz clock frequency.
+* [Mini8085-3.072MHz.pld](SPLD/Mini8085-3.072MHz.pld) - SPLD source code for a system with CPU running on 3.072 MHz or 6.144 MHz clock frequency.
+  * [Mini8085-3.072MHz.jed](SPLD/Mini8085-3.072MHz.jed) - SPLD fuse map for a system with CPU running on 3.072 MHz or 6.144 MHz clock frequency
   * When used with 6.144 MHz or 8 MHz CPU clock frequency, the USART clock will be doubled.
 So that it will work on 19200 bps instead of 9600 bps, or 38400 bps instead of 19200 bps.
-* **Mini8085-3.9936MHz.pld** - SPLD source code for a system with CPU running on 3.9936 MHz (4 MHz) or 8 MHz clock frequency
+* [Mini8085-3.9936MHz.pld](SPLD/Mini8085-3.9936MHz.pld) - SPLD source code for a system with CPU running on 3.9936 MHz (4 MHz) or 8 MHz clock frequency
-* **Mini8085-4.9152MHz.pld** - SPLD source code for a system with CPU running on 4.9152 MHz clock frequency
-* **Mini8085-3.072MHz.jed** - SPLD fuse map for a system with CPU running on 3.072 MHz or 6.144 MHz* clock frequency
+  * [Mini8085-3.9936MHz.jed](SPLD/Mini8085-3.9936MHz.jed) - SPLD fuse map for a system with CPU running on 3.9936 MHz (4 MHz) or 8 MHz clock frequency
-* **Mini8085-3.9936MHz.jed** - SPLD fuse map for a system with CPU running on 3.9936 MHz (4 MHz) or 8 MHz clock frequency
+* [Mini8085-4.9152MHz.pld](SPLD/Mini8085-4.9152MHz.pld) - SPLD source code for a system with CPU running on 4.9152 MHz clock frequency
-* **Mini8085-4.9152MHz.jed** - SPLD fuse map for a system with CPU running on 3.072 MHz clock frequency
+  * [Mini8085-4.9152MHz.jed](SPLD/Mini8085-4.9152MHz.jed) - SPLD fuse map for a system with CPU running on 3.072 MHz clock frequency

 The SPLD IC has to be programmed using an EPROM programmer, such as a popular MiniPro TL866CS programmer.
 The process is very similar to programming regular EPROM ICs:
 * Select IC manufacturer: Lattice for GAL16V8 or Atmel for ATF16V8)
 * Select the SPLD type: GAL16V8 or ATF16V8
-* Load the SPLD fuse map - pick one of **Mini8085-3.072MHz.jed**, **Mini8085-3.9936MHz.jed**, or **Mini8085-4.9152MHz.jed** files, depending on the CPU frequency (or the crystal resonator you are using).
+* Load the SPLD fuse map - pick one of [Mini8085-3.072MHz.jed](SPLD/Mini8085-3.072MHz.jed), [Mini8085-3.9936MHz.jed](SPLD/Mini8085-3.9936MHz.jed), or [Mini8085-4.9152MHz.jed](SPLD/Mini8085-4.9152MHz.jed) files, depending on the CPU frequency (or the crystal resonator you are using).
 * Program the SPLD.
 You might want to disable "lock" option, so that SPLD will remain readable after the programming.

 #### SPLD Implementation
-The **Mini8085-3.072MHz.pld** and **Mini8085-4.9152MHz.pld** files contain the SPLD source code, that describes the logic equations defining the desired SPLD functionality.
+The [Mini8085-3.072MHz.pld](SPLD/Mini8085-3.072MHz.pld), [Mini8085-3.9936MHz.pld](SPLD/Mini8085-3.9936MHz.pld), and [Mini8085-4.9152MHz.pld](SPLD/Mini8085-4.9152MHz.pld) files contain the SPLD source code, that describes the logic equations defining the desired SPLD functionality.
 The source code can be divided into the following sections:

 ##### Header
 This part contains the name of the SPLD and the project name: